atbcb/usab-uswds/_pages/advancing-access/initiatives/ri.md

 ![computer with branching wires]({{ site.baseurl }}/images/uploads/computer-with-wires.png){: .img-left }

 Artificial intelligence (AI) has the potential to advance accessibility, but it can also create barriers for people with disabilities.
-Visit the Access Board's [AI page]({{ site.baseurl }}/ai/) for more information, including meeting archives, agendas and presentations, additional resources, and contact information.
+Visit the Access Board's [AI page]({{ site.baseurl }}/ai/) for more information.

 ### Autonomous Vehicles